Denver bankruptcy attorneys Wink & Wink can help you keep your car and other assets

 One example is your car.

 However, the car you’re allowed to keep may not be your current car.
-Or if you have more than two cars, you may not be able to keep all of them.
+Or if you more than two cars, you may not be able to keep all of them.

 The formula to determine equity is: current value of the vehicle LESS the amount you owe on it.
 If your equity in the vehicle is greater than the exemption limit in your state, you may still want to file for bankruptcy.
 A bankruptcy attorney can probably help you plan to keep the value of the equity in your vehicle while also getting the benefits of bankruptcy.